datacommonsorg/website/tools/nl/validator/README.md

 The test takes 20-30 mins to run, but checkpoints state every N entries, so be sure to run with a specific `run_name` and use that for re-runs.

+Note that it needs the autopush Mixer API key.

 ```
+export AUTOPUSH_KEY=<XYZ>
 ./placetest.sh <RUN_NAME>
 ```